Bobrinsky Palace: The palace in the possession of the Counts Bobrinsky

 Alexander Pushkin, also regularly visited the palace.
 In his diary for 1833–35 it is mentioned that he visited Bobrinskys' dinners (in particular during this period—on December 6, 1833, and on February 28, 1834).
 On January 17, 1834, he was at a ball in the palace and left the following record: “A ball at the Count Bobrinsky’s – one of the most brilliant”.
 Count Alexey Alexeyevich Bobrinsky was one of the founders of the joint-stock company for the construction of Russia's first railway.
 In 1835, in order to raise additional funds for the company and to convince those who doubted the technical capabilities of the railway, he built a section of the railway in the garden of the palace, on which a trolley loaded with stones was moving.
 The Count was also one of the first Russian photographers.
 Portraits of the Count's family members made by daguerreotype in 1842–43 are among the earliest Russian daguerreotype portraits.
 Some of them were made in St. Petersburg, and likely in the palace.
 These daguerreotypes were part of the photo collection of the Counts Bobrinskys, now they are in the collection of the State Hermitage Museum.
 From 1856 and up until his death in 1868, the Count lived in the estate of Smela near Kiev.

 The role of the palace as one of the centers of the social life of St. Petersburg was maintained by the next representative of the family Count Alexander Alexeyevich Bobrinsky.
 He held the position of St. Petersburg governor in 1861–64, in the years 1869–72 was the provincial leader of the nobility, and since 1858 held various positions at the imperial court.

 In the second half of the 19th century, the collection of paintings, weapons and books in the Bobrinsky Palace was open to the public.
 A memorial room of Count G. G. Orlov was created in the palace.

 The last owner (since 1903) of the estate from the Bobrinsky family—Count Alexey Alexandrovich Bobrinsky.
 He was a historian, an archaeologist, and a statesman.

 In 1905, Count Alexei Alexandrovich Bobrinsky was elected the chairman of the National Union, a political association (which, however, did not last long), the key principles of which were "autocracy, consultative Zemsky Sobor, the fight against constitutionalism".
-The union consisted of about 350 people (representatives of the highest bureaucracy, generals, nobility, including 8 senators, 15 generals, 41 nobility leaderx, 35 representatives of the titled nobility).
+The union consisted of about 350 people (representatives of the highest bureaucracy, generals, nobility, including 8 senators, 15 generals, 41 nobility leaders, 35 representatives of the titled nobility).
 The meetings of members of the National Union were held at the Bobrinsky Palace.